 A selection of loans you can apply for

-You can apply for a loan directly through a lender, or you can work with a broker who will help you shop around for a lender.
-Note that the max loan amount is based on the lender’s max amount.
-The amount will vary based on your state of residence.
+You can apply for a loan directly through a lender or work with a broker that can help you shop around for a lender.
+Note that the maximum loan amount is based on the lender’s maximum.
+The maximum loan amount you can receive varies by your state of residence.

 - If the provider quotes a different rate to the one above please let us know

-These lender matching services are not lenders, loan brokers or agents for any lender or loan broker.
+These lender-matching services are not lenders, loan brokers or agents for any lender or broker.
 They also do not make credit decisions.
-They focus on trying to match you with a lender that might be able to provide you the funds you seek.
+Instead, they focus on matching you with a lender that might be able to provide you with the funds you’re seeking.

-Note that the max loan amount is based on the matching services max amount, but it will vary based on your state of residence.
+Note that the maximum loan amount is based on the matching service’s maximum, but it varies by your state of residence.
 If you proceed with one of these services, confirm that the lender is reputable by checking with your local government.

 - If the provider quotes a different rate to the one above please let us know

 Have unexpected bills or car repairs caught you off guard?
 Has your budget been stretched too tight this month?
 If your current finances won’t see you through to your next payday, a short-term payday loan could help bridge the gap.